souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Gene prioritization in GWAS loci using multimodal evidence - Schipper et al. medRxiv 2024](https://www.medrxiv.org/content/10.1101/2023.12.23.23300360v2)

-    - FLAMES method for prioritizing genes from GWAS studies - S2G.
+    - FLAMES method for prioritizing genes from GWAS studies - SNP-to-Gene link (S2G).
         - 1. Uses fine mapping statistics to prioritize genes in a locus.
         - 2. Also uses PoPS method, to identify genes which are GWAS enriched across a given locus.
         - 3. Combines both evidences to report the most causal gene in a locus.